Gender Equality and Social Inclusion (GESI) in Dual VET: Getting Beyond Indicators

 Efforts made by governments over the last decades to broaden, sensitize, incentivize GESI in VET, led to noticeable progress towards achieving universal access to primary education and increased women’s labour force participation.
 There is a wide range of global and regional portals, networks and resources available promoting gender responsive and inclusive VET and employment, including e.g. ASPYEE (an interactive portal in Africa); International Disability Alliance (IDA); UNESCO’ s right to Education Portal or the multi-donor supported VET TOOLBOX.

 When accessing VET and benefitting from better employment opportunities, however, significant inequalities remain (UNESCO-UNEVOC: Access to Quality TVET for All; ILO, 2020: The gender divide in skills development: Progress, challenges and policy options for empowering women).
 Dealing with GESI means dealing with complex realities and addressing barriers and multiple disadvantages faced in different ways by different groups.
-The cumulative nature of social exclusion (intersectionality) leads to the complex situation where those left behind in education also tend to be left behind in VET participation and in accessing labour market opportunities (ILO: Skills for social inclusion; Light for the World, 2022: Factsheet on Intersectionality).
+The cumulative nature of social exclusion (intersectionality) leads to the complex situation where those left behind in education also tend to be left behind in VET participation and in accessing labour market opportunities (ILO: Skills for social inclusion; UNWOMEN (2021): Intersectionality Resource Guide and Toolkit).

 So, how can dual VET interventions in the context of development cooperation most effectively promote GESI in partner countries?